PraveenMut/rails-appstore-project/README.md

 # Q7.Identify and describe the production database setup.

 The web application employs a traditional relational SQL database using the postgresql (aka postgres) RDBMS (Relational Database Management System).
 The reason this was used was to comply with Heroku's build systems which require postgres to be used for Rails type applications.
-Postgres is a thoroughly battle tested RDBMS with a rich open source community and thus makes it a great choice for robust web applications requiring many CRUD IOs.
+Postgres is a thoroughly battle tested RDBMS with a rich open source community and thus makes it a great choice for building robust web applications requiring many CRUD IOs.

 Although other DBMSes such as SQLite (Relational) and MongoDB/no-SQL are available to use in Ruby, as Heroku is not capable with SQLite and MongoDB requires extensive additional configuration, PostgreSQL was ultimately chosen to be the preferred choice for the production database.